buildtesters/buildtest/docs/module_subcommand.rst

 Difference Between Module Trees (``buildtest module --diff-trees``)
 --------------------------------------------------------------------

-buildtest can report difference between two module trees and report which software is present in which tree.
-This may be useful if you plan to have a **stage** and **prod** module tree and you want to keep these trees in sync.
+buildtest can report differences between two module trees that can be useful if you deploy your software in a **stage/prod** module tree and you want to keep these trees in sync.

-If your HPC site builds software stack for each architecture and your environment is heterogeneous then ``--diff-trees`` will be helpful.
+If your HPC site builds software stack for each architecture and your environment is heterogeneous then ``--diff-trees`` option will be helpful.

-buildtest takes two trees as argument for --diff-trees option ``buildtest --diff-tree tree1,tree2`` where trees are separated by a comma.
+buildtest takes two trees as argument in the form of ``buildtest --diff-tree tree1,tree2`` where trees are separated by a comma.
 The tree must point to the root of the module tree in your system and buildtest will walk through the entire tree.
 We expect this operation to be quick given that the module tree is on the order of few thousand module files which is a reasonable